getpelican/pelican/docs/getting_started.rst

     },
     { THE_NOTENOOK_CONTENT }

+Note: Be sure to have iPython installed when using the iPython notebook format.

 Note that, aside from the title, none of this metadata is mandatory: if the date is not specified and DEFAULT_DATE is 'fs', Pelican will rely on the file's "mtime" timestamp, and the category can be determined by the directory in which